Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds: Warped product pointwise semi-slant submanifolds

-From Lemma 7, we obtain the following result. \begin{theorem} Let $M=M_T\times_fM_\theta$ be a warped product pointwise semi-slant submanifold of a Sasakian manifold $\tilde M$.
-If $M$ is mixed totally geodesic, then either $M$ is warped product of invariant submanifolds or the warping function $f$ is constant on $M$. \end{theorem}
+From Lemma \ref{L7}, we obtain the following result. \begin{theorem} Let $M=M_T\times_fM_\theta$ be a warped product pointwise semi-slant submanifold of a cosymplectic manifold $\tilde M$.
+If $M$ is mixed totally geodesic, then either $M$ is warped product of invariant submanifolds or the warping function $f$ is constant on $M$. \end{theorem} \begin{proof} From (\ref{4.8}) and the mixed totally geodesic condition, we have